- 418 775-2222

 One of the highlights of any visit is Estevan Lodge, the 1887 fishing lodge built by Lord Mount Stephen.
 Today, it welcomes visitors to its dining rooms and temporary exhibitions.
 In the museum explore the remarkable story of Elsie Reford and her summers spent salmon-fishing and gardening.
 Or let us entice you to the gardens for Sunday brunch or a literary tea in the company of a noted author.
 Our chef prepares his menu daily to feature local produce and flowers picked in the gardens.
 The dining rooms offer lunch throughout the week, thematic dinners and musical brunches on Sundays.

-From June, the International Garden Festival presents conceptual gardens by leading designers from around the world.
+From June 23, the International Garden Festival presents conceptual gardens by leading designers from around the world.
 The 2018 edition of the Festival features new gardens on the theme of Playsages II, inviting every visitor to have fun and to play.

 Umbrellas and strollers are available in the event of rain.
 Wheelchairs are available free of charge (reservations recommended).

 - Gardens schedule: daily, June 2 to October 7, 2018.

 - The gardens open at 8:30 a.m. and close at 6 p.m. in June, September and October (last admission at 5 p.m.) and 8 p.m. in July and August (last admission at 6 p.m.).